 The Ontology Knowledge layer makes the coding logic transparent to give Proof and Trust.

 We want the law and regulations within the ontology and directly link them to their implementation.
 The diagram Figure 2 shows a Legal Rule, Investor Adviser Act Section §80b-2a 11, the SEC definition of Investment Advisers.

-Note for Bankers: FRO started with a Hedge Fund compliance project.
-Then we had a need for regulations available within the ontology The semantic ETL and reverse engineering of Forms is not specific to investment funds.
-In fact any USC/CFR can be imported into the class structure.
-We branched out a generic module FinRegOnt for all Financial Services.
+Semantic ETL and reverse engineering of Forms is not specific to investment funds.
+Any USC/CFR can be imported into the class structure.
 The example in this article and chapters 1 and 2 of the tutorial pertain to Funds and the SEC.
 But the ontology has USC/CFR Banks & Banking.
 Try out the steps with Title 12 Banks and Banking.

 Legislative context of USC and CFR